JiachenRen/Kelvin/README.md

 ![Screenshot of IDE with Dracula Theme](/Misc/Screenshots/ruby_dracula_theme.png "IDE with Dracula theme")

 Try it out, 'cause it's awesome ~~ why not??

+### Support for Dark Mode on Sierra
+The IDE now automatically chooses/changes its theme according to the system's theme!
+(You can still customize if wanted)

 ## Command Line
 ### Setup